aj07/composer-wiki/Tutorial-2.md

 You are now ready to create a skeleton Angular web application to interact with your business network.

-Shut the `composer-rest-server` process down by pressing CTRL-C, and then follow the instructions to install the Yeoman generator for Fabric Composer:
+Shut the `composer-rest-server` process down by pressing CTRL-C, and then follow the instructions to install the Yeoman generator for Hyperledger Composer:
 [https://fabric-composer.github.io/applications/genapp.html]()

 Run the generator, selecting the options to generate an Angular application:

 ```
-pc52:my-network dselman$ yo fabric-composer
+pc52:my-network dselman$ yo hyperledger-composer
-Welcome to the Fabric Composer Skeleton Application Generator
+Welcome to the Hyperledger Composer Skeleton Application Generator
 ?
 Please select the type of Application: Angular2 Application
-You can run this generator using: 'yo fabric-composer:angular'
+You can run this generator using: 'yo hyperledger-composer:angular'
 Welcome to the Angular2 skeleton app generator
 ?
 Do you want to connect to a running Business Network?
 Yes
 ?
 What is the name of the application you wish to generate?: my-app